NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 De-energise equipment before working on it

-Most of the time, no-one is allowed to work on energised equipment.
 Before touching it, test every circuit and every conductor – and never assume equipment is de-energised.

 Make sure a competent person tests the electrical equipment to find out whether it is energised before you carry out any work.